jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 [Repealed]

 ### 184 Designated ports of entry
-(1) Subject to subsection (2) of this section, between the commencement of Part 3 of this Act and the 1st day of July 1995 the Director-General shall under subsection (1) of section 37 of this Act be deemed to have designated as places of first arrival of craft arrived in New Zealand the ports specified in Schedule 8 to this Act; but the Director-General shall not be required under subsection (2) of that section to publish or make available a notice specifying the matters referred to in paragraph (a) of that subsection.
+(1) Subject to subsection (2), between the commencement of Part 3 and 1 July 1995 the Director-General shall under subsection (1) of section 37 be deemed to have designated as places of first arrival of craft arrived in New Zealand the ports specified in Schedule 8; but the Director-General shall not be required under subsection (2) of that section to publish or make available a notice specifying the matters referred to in paragraph (a) of that subsection.
-(2) Subject to section 37(7) of this Act, the Director-General may at any time suspend or revoke any port's deemed designation under subsection (1) of this section; and it shall then cease to be deemed to have been designated as a place of first arrival of craft arriving in New Zealand.
+(2) Subject to section 37(7), the Director-General may at any time suspend or revoke any port's deemed designation under subsection (1); and it shall then cease to be deemed to have been designated as a place of first arrival of craft arriving in New Zealand.

 ### 184A Designated as approved, or approved, ports
 (1) For the ports specified in Part A of Schedule 9, the following provisions apply: